-To answer them, you’ll need three things: comprehensive knowledge of your audience, an idea of landing page usability best practices, and insight into what makes a persuasive landing page.
+To answer them, you’ll need three things: comprehensive knowledge of your target audience, an idea of post-click landing page usability best practices, and insight into what makes a persuasive post-click landing page.

-The first one, you can learn how to develop here; the second, you’ll find in this blog post; and the third, you can discover in the new Instapage resource: The Ultimate Guide to Building a Persuasive Landing Page:
+The first one, you can learn how to develop here; the second, you’ll find in this blog post; and the third, you can discover in the new Instapage resource: The Ultimate Guide to Building a Persuasive post-click landing page:

 Don’t try to reinvent the web